 Expert laser eye surgeon Prof Reinstein on the revolutionary presbyopia treatment, Laser Blended Vision

-The best thing about Laser Blended Vision is that it’s suitable for 97 percent of people and can significantly reduce, and in many cases completely eliminate, the need for wearing reading glasses, bifocals, or varifocal lenses.
+The best thing about Laser Blended Vision is that it’s suitable for 97 percent of candidates.
+It can also significantly reduce, and in many cases completely eliminate, the need for wearing reading glasses, bifocals, or varifocal lenses.

-With the biggest obstacles already overcome, Laser Eye Surgery will continue to make incremental improvements on its already impressive offering.
-Expanding the range of suitable candidates, decreasing the level of risk, and improving patient outcomes even further.
+With the biggest obstacles already overcome, in the future Laser Eye Surgery will continue making incremental improvements.
+Some areas of development include expanding the range of suitable candidates, decreasing the level of risk, and improving patient outcomes even further.